 EDUCATION

 Empower focuses on supporting young people to achieve high standards of education.
 We expect all of our students to make the most of their educational opportunities.
 In Honduras, all our boys study at a private Montessori high school.
-It is a little pricey for us to send them there, but it is worth it, especially as we seek to develop intelligent Christian adults who will eventually return to their communities to build up others.
+It is a little pricey for us to send them there, but it is worth it, especially as we aim to develop intelligent Christian adults who will eventually return to their communities to build up others.
 They are excelling!
 Just this month, November 2025, I was informed five of the boys attained the following average grades in their recent term exams: Wilmer 96%, Kevin 95%, Oscar 98%, Cesar 91% and, Caleb 93%.

 Wow!
 I don't know about you, but I know I never achieved grade averages remotely close to that!